SumanBaghel/Sleep-Disorder-Prediction/README.md

 |Sleep_disorder | The presence or absence of a sleep disorder in the person (None, Insomnia, Sleep Apnea) |

 ## Impact
-By undertaking this data science project, we aim to provide valuable insights into the factors influencing sleep disorders and develop a model that can help identify individuals at risk, thus promoting better sleep health and overall well-being.
+By undertaking this data science project, I aim to provide valuable insights into the factors influencing sleep disorders and develop a model that can help identify individuals at risk, thus promoting better sleep health and overall well-being.